awslabs/aws-c-io/README.md

 This is a notification to begin the process.
 For example, in TLS, there is a shutdown sequence that happens between client and server, so it may take a few ticks of the event loop for this process to finish.
 A handler will invoke shutdown_notify when it has completed this process.

+`size_t get_current_window_size (void)`

+When a handler is added to a slot, the slot will call this function to determine the initial window size and will propogate a window_update message down the channel.

 `void destroy()`